S2.2.1

 | double | 2 | 2 | C=C | 134 | 614 |

 A Lewis base donates an electron pair to form a bond.
 A Lewis acid accepts an electron pair to form a bond.
-In Lewis acid-base reactions, coordination bonds form naturally: the base provides both electrons, while the acid provides an empty orbital or an electron-deficient site.
+Lewis acid-base reactions often produce coordination bonds, since the base provides both electrons while the acid provides an empty orbital or electron-deficient site.

-A ligand is an ion or molecule that donates a lone pair to a central metal ion to form a coordination bond.
+A ligand is an ion or molecule that donates a lone pair to a central metal ion, forming a coordination bond.
 This type of bonding is common in transition element complexes.
-In [Co(NH₃)₆]³⁺, for instance, each ammonia molecule donates a lone pair from nitrogen to the cobalt ion.
-To spot coordination bonds, look for an electron-pair donor with a lone pair bonded to an electron-pair acceptor, commonly H⁺, BF₃, AlCl₃, or a transition metal ion.
+In , for instance, each ammonia molecule donates a lone pair from nitrogen to the cobalt ion.
+To spot coordination bonds, look for an electron-pair donor with a lone pair bonded to an electron-pair acceptor, commonly , , , or a transition metal ion.

-The VSEPR model predicts the shape of a molecule from the repulsions between electron domains around a central atom.
-Lewis formulas are flat; real molecules are three-dimensional, so VSEPR gives a way to move from the drawing to the shape.
+The VSEPR model is a bonding model used to predict molecular shape from the repulsions between electron domains around a central atom.
+Lewis formulas are flat; real molecules are three-dimensional, so VSEPR gives us a way to move from the drawing to the shape.

-An electron domain is a region of high electron density around an atom, and these regions repel one another.
-A single bond, a double bond, a triple bond and a lone pair each count as one electron domain.
+An electron domain is a region of high electron density around an atom that repels other regions of high electron density.
+Each single bond, double bond, triple bond, or lone pair counts as one electron domain.
 For geometry, a multiple bond still counts as one domain, even though it contains more than one electron pair.

 | Electron domains | Electron domain geometry | Bonding domains | Lone pairs | Molecular geometry | Approximate angle |